Beyond Trump's wall: U.S. Congress tackles border security

 There is bipartisan opposition in Congress to the emergency strategy, which likely would spark a legal challenge.

-Reporting by Richard Cowan and Susan Cornwell; Editing by Kevin Drawbaugh and Howard Goller
+Reporting by Richard Cowan and Susan Cornwell; Editing by Kevin Drawbaugh, Howard Goller and Peter Cooney